 See the recipe card below for the remaining ingredients and quantities.

-- Stir in the ricotta cheese, black pepper and parmesan cheese.
-Pour in the reserved pasta water, about ¼ cup at a time if the sauce appears to thick and clumpy.
+Step 3: Pour in the reserved pasta water, about ¼ cup at a time if the sauce appears too thick and clumpy.
+Stir in the Parmesan cheese.

 - The lemon ricotta pasta is best when served immediately after cooking.
 You can eat it the next day as leftovers, but just be aware that the sauce will not be as creamy after sitting in the fridge.